CrimsonOrion/HRSuite/README.md

 </p>

 ## Installation
-Run the scripts found in the <a href="https://github.com/CrimsonOrion/CCEMC-HR-Suite/tree/main/CcemcHrSuite.DB/dbo">DBO</a> folder.
+Run the SQL script found in the Script folder.

 From there, clone this repo and build!
 You're on your way!